UST-MICO/docs/setup/kubernetes-cluster.md

 --node-count 3
 ```

-**Setup credentials again**
+**Setup credentials again:**

-- on Jenkins VM:
+* on Jenkins VM:
-    - remove old config file in ~/.kube/ (only if new cluster has the same name as the old cluster)
+  * remove old config file in ~/.kube/ (only if new cluster has the same name as the old cluster)
-    - get new credentials:
+  * get new credentials:
     ```bash
     az aks get-credentials --resource-group myAKSCluster --name myAKSCluster
     ```
-    - copy the new generate config file from ~/.kube/ to /var/lib/jenkins
+  * copy the new generate config file from ~/.kube/ to /var/lib/jenkins
-    - set ownership of config file to jenkins user + jenkins group
+  * set ownership of config file to jenkins user + jenkins group
     ```bash
     sudo chown jenkins:jenkins /var/lib/jenkins/config
     ```
-- on Kubernetes VM:
+* on Kubernetes VM:
-    - if new cluster has same name as the old cluster: remove config file in ~/.kube/
+  * if new cluster has same name as the old cluster: remove config file in ~/.kube/
-    - get new credentials:
+  * get new credentials:
     ```bash
     az aks get-credentials --resource-group myAKSCluster --name myAKSCluster
     ```

 ## Cluster management